 According to a new study by PwC, an automotive consultant firm – there are five dimensions that influence change in the automotive industry.
 The car of the future is electric and connected, increasingly autonomous, more integrated in sharing concepts and models are updated on a yearly basis (!)—making eight year model cycles a thing of the past.
 How can such a fast and radical change be implemented on the shop floor?
 What happens to the old machinery and to the existing production lines?
 A discussion with Markus Heidel, Head of the EMAG plant in Eislingen, responsible for retrofitting and retooling, reveals that the answer relies not only on investment in new machines – but also retrofitting.
 The specialists at EMAG will ensure that existing machines and production systems are prepared for changing manufacturing processes with the help of some conversion work – offering an attractive alternative to purchasing new equipment.

-Mr. Woitsch, how long has the retrofit process existed at EMAG?
+Mr. Heidel, how long has the retrofit process existed at EMAG?

 For about 18 years—from the beginning, the work has been performed in Eislingen, approximately 5 kilometer away from the EMAG headquarters in Salach.
 The plant is broken down into three business units: Retrofits & Used Machines, EMAG Richardon Service Center and a Central Spare Parts Store.
 A total of 85 employees are busy with these tasks.